vspruyt-sol/LifinityBotSuite/README.md

 The codebase comes with a cron.js file which can be used to execute the tracking process at routine intervals - it uses a simple auditfile-*.json to track already processed transactions.
 (Can be replaced with a DB if you want to go that route)

-Code developed and open sourced by the @FlutterNFT team.
-Follow us on Twitter @ https://twitter.com/FlutterNft to show support.

 # Notes
 The code is a mishmash of TypeScript and vanilla Javascript.
 Please excuse the mess.
 The Metaplex helper classes were taken from https://github.com/solana-labs/solana/tree/1428575be3bb71dc015184b63261609890dd695d/explorer/src/metaplex.
 (Thanks to the contributor)